GerlechJen/Credit_Risk_Analysis/README.md

 ## Summary

 When it comes to lending, if we approve a loan for a high risk client it will be a loss to LendingClub.
 Same way if we reject loans to people who are worth it, we would be losing valuable clients to competitors.
-So in this case, we would want to find a right balance between precision and sensitivity (recall).
+In this case, we would want to find a good balance between precision and sensitivity (recall).
 Accuracy can help here as it accounts for both recall and precision.
-However f1 score plays a more important role as it is the weighted average of the recall and precision.
+However, f1 score plays a more important role as it is the weighted average of the recall and precision.

 Amongst all the 6 models, the **Easy Ensemble AdaBoost Classifier** algorithm gave the best results.
-Typically we want a good balance of recall and precision in our models.
-This model had the best balance of all the models because of it's high accuracy score and a relatively higher f1 score.
+This model had the best balance of all the models because of it's higher accuracy score and relatively higher f1 score.

 Precision is a measure of how reliable a positive classification is.
 It measures what percentage of the predicted values are correct.
-For this analysis the precision for the high risk was always very low.
+For this analysis, the precision for the high risk was always very low.
 It means the errors in predicting high risks is very high.
-The highest precision obtained was 0.16 using the AdaBoost model.
-This precision is not good enough for bad loan applications as it implies some high risk clients will be considered good.
-A  high number of people who were low risk were also predicted to be high risk .
-This is not good as it means that good clients will be turned away.
+The highest precision obtained was 0.09 using the AdaBoost model.
+This precision is not good enough for bad loan applications as it implies that amongst the people predicted to be high risk, just 9% of them are actually high risk clients.
+This is not good for business as it means that a lot of good clients will be turned away.
-The precision for good loan application was always perfect

-The recall of 92% means the percentage of high risks that were detected was very high at 0.92 which means that the model predicts high risk clients well.????
+The recall of 0.92 means that 92% of high risks were predicted which is very good considering just 8% could not be predicted  However, as explained earlier accuracy score and f1 score are the best options for detecting the efficiency of our model.
+Although the accuracy score was very high at **0.93** the f1 score for high risk prediction was very low at just **0.16** which implies that there is no balance between the recall and precision of the high risk

-Even when it's balanced accuracy and average F-score were above 90%, it's F-score for high-risk prediction was no better than 0.16.
-In summary, I will not recommend using any of these algorithms, as it would put creditors at too great of risk being unable to accurately predict who the high-risk clients/debtors would be.
+In summary, I will not recommend using any of these algorithms, as they were all unable to efficiently predict high risk and low risk clients.

 ----

 **Completed by:** Jennifer Anno-Kusi

 **Email:** jannokusi@gmail.com